sanjayragavendra/The-Hoodieboy-timer/README.md

 ## System Overview

 The Hoodie Boy Timer is a modern web-based speedcubing timer built for precision, speed, and focus.
+It delivers accurate timing and high-quality scramble generation powered by the Twisty Player API, wrapped in a clean and futuristic interface.

 ---